 surface3d.Rd

 Adds a surface to the current scene.
-The surface is defined by a matrix defining the height of each grid point and two vectors defining the grid.
+The surface is defined by a matrix defining the height of each grid point and two vectors or matrices defining the grid.

 for details.